-- Encounter Sipadan’s famous turtles, sharks and schooling fish
+- Scuba dive with Sipadan’s turtles, sharks and schools of barracuda

-- Dive with hammerhead sharks on the remote atoll of Layang Layang
+- Search for hammerhead sharks on the remote atoll of Layang Layang

-- Relax on some of SE Asia’s most beautiful beaches
+- Relax on some of Southeast Asia’s most beautiful sandy beaches

-- Trek through pristine rainforests in the ‘Heart of Borneo’
+- Trek through pristine ancient rainforests in the ‘Heart of Borneo’

-- Dive in and eat your way through one of Asia’s most diverse cuisines
+- Get the taste for travel and enjoy one of Asia’s most diverse cuisines

 Separated by the South China Sea, Malaysia is divided into Peninsula Malaysia, on the Asian mainland, and East Malaysia in Borneo.
 The country’s rugged yet beautiful natural environment is dominated by tropical rainforest and mountains, mangrove forests, low plains and stunning sandy beaches.
 But for many, the real allure of Malaysia is its incredible ethinic diversity and rich cultural heritage.
 A complex mix of Malay, Chinese, Indian and European cultural influences converge in Malaysia, creating a colourful celebration of religions, festivals, architecture and cuisines.
 And best of all, the country’s well-established tourism industry and transportation mean tourists can easily travel to different locations, exploring the very best this nation has to offer.